Genoplesium woollsii: Taxonomy and naming

 The dark midge orchid was first formally described in 1865 by Ferdinand von Mueller who gave it the name Prasophyllum woollsii and published the description in Fragmenta phytographiae Australiae.
 In 1989, David Jones and Mark Clements changed the name to Genoplesium woollsii.

 Distribution and habitat

-The dark midge-orchid grows in heath, forest and moss gardens mainly between the Blue Mountains and Batemans Bay.
+Dark midge-orchid grows in heath, forest and moss gardens mainly between the Blue Mountains and Batemans Bay.